joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Get recommendations for one or more items based on a specific build.</p><p>Special cases: <br>1.
-If the item list contains just a single item that is not in the catalog - an empty list is returned.<br>2.
-If the item list contains some items that don't appear in the catalog - these are removed and a result is generated based on the other items.<br>3.
-If an item list contains only <i>cold items</i> the <i>most popular</i> recommendation list is generated as a response.<br>4.
-If the items list contains some <i>cold</i> items (after removing the items that don't appear in the catalog) - the result is generated based on the other items only.<br>
+Get recommendations for one or more items based on a specific build.Special cases: 1.
+If the item list contains just a single item that is not in the catalog - an empty list is returned.2.
+If the item list contains some items that don't appear in the catalog - these are removed and a result is generated based on the other items.3.
+If an item list contains only cold items the most popular recommendation list is generated as a response.4.
+If the items list contains some cold items (after removing the items that don't appear in the catalog) - the result is generated based on the other items only.

 ##### Parameters